-Complete and forward to meyre@hpu.edu.
+Complete and forward to gkarr@hpu.edu.
 (You may cc: your advisor if desired but not required.
 Students with any additional comments or concerns may contact the program director or department chair directly)

-Semester: Year: Units (1-6): Advisor Name: Student Name: Students first sen nester in the MSMS p program: Goal for thesis co mpletion: Committee mem pers (actual or likely): : If student is 2 nd ye no ear or above, has the student defended the thesis proposal? yes If yes, has studer no it had a committee m neeting within the last year? yes If no to either of t place: he above and studer nt is a 2 nd year (or above), explain why one has not taken And state the exp ected date of propos sal defense/next committee meeting Title of Thesis (or thesis proposal) Student Self-asse 1: Excellent; 2: Go l: Needs improvement; 5: Unacceptable; NA- n ot applicable C verall student perfor rmance and progress on thesis research tudent punctuality: \ esponds to e-mail Work delivered on time, arrives to meetings or n time, advancing without specific instructions, initiat nuncertain about how to advance, etc.) es meetings, Student/Advisor Average hours pe Time budget r week; round to nea arest 0.5 hour S tudent's time spent c on all research (lab work, analyses, writing, etc .)
-N leeting and working with advisor in person: lab techniques, writing , data analyses, etc. C other (e.g. meetings v with third parties, conference preparation, etc) I Comments: (if ap plicable)
+Semester: Year: Units (1-6): Advisor Name: Student Name: Students first semester r in the MSMS program: Goal for thesis complet tion: Committee members (actual or likely): If student is 2 nd year or above, has the student of defended the thesis proposal? У es no If yes, has student had l a committee meeting w ithin the last year? У es no If no to either of the at pove and student is a 2 nd year (or above), explain why or ie has not taken plac e: And state the expected d date of proposal defens e/next committee meeting

+Title of Thesis (or thesis proposal)

+Student Self-assessment:

+1: Excellent; 2: Good; 3: Satisfactory; 4: Needs improvement; 5: Unacceptable; NA- not applicable Overall student performance and progress on thesis research Student punctuality: Work delivered on time, arrives to meetings on time, responds to e-mail Student Initiative (i.e. advancing without specific instructions, initiates meetings, contacts advisor when uncertain about how to advance, etc.)

+Student/Advisor Time budget

+Average hours per week; round to nearest 0.5 hour

+- Student's time spent on all research (lab work, analyses, writing, etc.) - Meeting and working with advisor in person: lab techniques, writing, data analyses, etc. - Other (e.g. meetings with third parties, conference preparation, etc)

+Comments: (if applicable)